 Sec.
-27-450. - Approved tree list.
+27-450. - Replacement stock-Approved tree list.

-(a) City tree list: Replacement trees, as required per section 27-447 be selected from the following list.
+- (a) In all cases wherein this Code shall require replacement of any tree removed, the replacement shall be made with "replacement stock" as defined in this section.
+"Replacement stock" is hereby defined as any tree contained on the city tree list, having a height of at least ten (10) feet, with a minimum caliper of four (4) inches for shade trees, or eight (8) feet in height, with a minimum caliper of one (1) inch for ornamental or understory trees, and Florida Nursery Grade of Number 1 or better.
+Survival of replacement stock will be guaranteed until said replacement stock shall meet the definition of a tree as defined in article I of this Code. - (ba) City tree list: Replacement trees, as required per section 27-447 shall be selected from the following list.
 This list was generated based on species hardiness, disease- and pest-resistance, availability and size variance.
 It is not the intent to unreasonably limit the selection of replacements.
-Therefore, replacement trees not included on the city's tree list but suggested by the applicant may be considered, and approved or denied, during the Tree Permit application process.
+Therefore, replacement trees not included on the city's tree list but suggested by the applicant may be considered, and approved or denied, during the arbor permit_Tree Permit application process.